Are You Eligible For an Expunction? Texas Eligibility Rules and Law

 Record Clearing

-Chapter 55 of the Texas Code of Criminal Procedure (“CCP”) provides the Texas law regarding all expunctions except for expunctions of age-restricted offenses, like DUI.
-Whether you are eligible for an expunction under Chapter 55 of the CCP depends on whether your case fits into one of the very specific circumstances described in that law.
+Whether you are eligible for an expunction under Texas law depends on whether your case fits into one of the specific circumstances described in the particular applicable expunctino statute.
 I have listed each one of these circumstances below.
-If your case fits into one of these groups, then you are eligible for an expunction.
+If your case fits into one of these categories, then you are eligible for an expunction.

-You will be either entitled to an expunction or only eligible for an expunction.
+Under the Texas expunctions statutes, you will be either entitled to an expunction or only eligible for an expunction.
 The difference is that, if you are entitled to an expunction, then a judge must grant you and expunction (so long as you properly apply for it).
 If you are not entitled to an expunction but eligible for an expunction, then the judge has some discretion and can possibly deny your petition.
-Chapter 55 of the CCP specifies whether you are entitled to or only eligible for an expunction.
-CCP Section 55.01(a) describes the circumstances under which you are entitled to an expunction (meaning the court must order the expunction), and CCP Section 55.01(b) describes the circumstances under which you are only eligible for an expunction.

 Acquittal by Judge or Jury (after trial)

-Texas CCP Section 55.01(a)(1)(A) provides that you are entitled to an expunction if you are tried and acquitted by the trial court.
+You are entitled to an expunction if you are tried and acquitted by the trial court.[1]
 An acquittal means that a jury or judge has found you not guilty.

 Pardon or Actual Innocence Finding (post-conviction)